 1 Find the best environment and video background

 - Find a private, quiet location where you won’t be interrupted.
-Switch your phone off, close windows to block out any outdoor noise, and lock the door if needs be – we all know distracting our kids can be!
-Children interrupt BBC News interview
+Switch your phone off, close windows to block out any outdoor noise, and lock the door if needed – we all know distracting our kids can be!

 - Find a simple, neutral background and ensure that your shot is well-lit.
 It’s best to have the light source coming from in front of you.
 Adjust the lighting if required once the shot is set up.